- Our Work

 Increasing resilience to climate-related water stress and hydrologic extremes.
-Be Secure also works on strengthening the analysis, communication, and use of water resources and climate data by decision-makers to increase resilience.
+Be Secure works on strengthening the analysis, communication, and use of water resources and climate data by decision-makers to increase resilience.
 It also focuses on improving climate change and disaster risk reduction inputs to planning at the city level, and supporting disaster recovery at the local level following extreme hydrological events such as Typhoon Yolanda (Haiyan) in Leyte.
-The project is improving understanding of long-term water security issues and options, and mainstreaming of integrated water resources management into water supply and wastewater treatment services, policy, planning and investment.
+The Project is improving understanding of long-term water security issues and options, and mainstreaming of integrated water resources management into water supply and wastewater treatment services, policy, planning and investment.
 Public awareness and support for sustainable use and consumption of water resources are also being increased.